 - ZeroLoss for instant cable engagement with zero loss of movement

-This shifter is definitely the most expensive out of the shifters on this list, but it is pricey for a reason.
+This shifter is the most expensive out of the shifters on this list, but it is pricey for a reason.
 This shifter has a whopping 12 gears and many great features that make it a truly great product.
-For example, the shifter comes equipped with ZeroLoss that allows instant cable engagement without losing any movement.
+For example, the shifter comes equipped with ZeroLoss which allows instant cable engagement without losing movement.

 In addition, this shifter has a Matchmaker X integrated clamp to keep everything within reach and is designed to have a great trigger feel.
-If you’re able to spend the money on this fancy shifter, you definitely won’t be disappointed.
+If you can spend the money on this fancy shifter, you definitely won’t be disappointed.

 - Impressive 12 gears

 - Simple adjustment